peteroupc/encoding/docs/PeterO.Text.CharacterReader.md

         bool skipByteOrderMark,
         bool errorThrow);

-Initializes a new instance of the [PeterO.Text.CharacterReader](PeterO.Text.CharacterReader.md) class using a Unicode 16-bit string.
+Initializes a new instance of the[PeterO.Text.CharacterReader](PeterO.Text.CharacterReader.md)class using a Unicode 16-bit string.

 <b>Parameters:</b>